GameSir G8 Galileo – Cloud Gaming Review

 G8 title

-For over a year, I have been using the GameSir X2 Pro-Xbox as my “daily driver” for all cloud gaming on the go.
+For over a year, I have been using the GameSir X2 Pro-Xbox as my “daily driver” for cloud gaming on the go.
 To me, it was the best mobile gaming peripheral I’d tested.
-And I was happy with it.
+And, I was happy with it.
 It was compact, it came with a case and had great features like a flexible USB-C connector and programmable back buttons.
-So I didn’t think I’d look at anything until it broke.
+So, I didn’t think I’d look at anything until it broke.

 However, I saw a lot of posts online about the new Galileo G8 controller.
-Again, from GameSir.
-I looked into it a bit more and saw that it looked like they’d taken the best bits from the X2 and made it better.
+Again, it’s a device from GameSir.
+I looked into it a bit more and saw that it looked like they’d taken the best bits from the X2 and made the controller even better.
 After a few emails, GameSir kindly sent us a review unit.

 The Design and Features